 This can be more difficult than you expect due to the nature of RSIs.
 They are not the type of injuries that you can immediately spot after a specific accident, and they can be exacerbated through a variety of actions.
 Because of these factors, it can be easy to challenge a connection between the injury and work.

 This is why it can be so critical to work with an attorney who is familiar with workers’ compensation regulations in North Carolina and the specific challenges RSIs present.

 With a legal representative by your side, you can examine your options for building a strong claim for workers’ compensation benefits.
-If you have already had an application denied because you did not make a strong enough connection between your repetitive stress injury and the workplace, an attorney can also help you navigate the appeals system.
+If you have already had an application denied because you did not make a strong enough connection between your repetitive stress injury and the workplace, a Charlotte work injury lawyer can also help you navigate the appeals system.